technofocus-pte/aoaidepth/Lab guides/Lab 04-Using GPT-4 Turbo with Vision on your images and videos in Azure AI Studio/Lab04.md

 walkthrough for users to create, deploy, and interact with computer vision and language models within the Azure environment.

-**Important Note: Please do not delete the Resource Group.
-If deleted, you’ll not be able to proceed with the next lab or create a new Resource Group.**
+you’ll not be able to proceed with the next lab or create a new Resource Group.**